-At Saint Aidan's, we monitor all absence thoroughly, therefore any student whose attendance indicates they are likely to reach the PA threshold will be prioritised.
+At Saint Aidan's, we monitor all absence thoroughly, therefore any student whose attendance indicates they are likely to reach the PA threshold will be prioritised and parents will be informed of this promptly.
 Students who are persistently absentees are tracked and monitored carefully and the attendance procedures below (section 5) will be followed.